vivianlinnn/power_outage_analysis/README.md

 Test statistic: difference in mean, (mean number of customers affect in `South` region) - (mean number of customers afected in `Northeast` region)

 We performed 10,000 simulations to create our empirical distribution under the null hypothesis with our chosen test statistic.
 Our observed statistic of 61540 landed us at the p-value of 0.0204.
 With the significance level of 0.05, we reject the null hypothesis in favor for the alternative, indicating that the numbers of customers affected in `South` region is greater than the number of customers affected in the `Northeast` region.
-This means that outages in the `South` tend to be more severe.
+We conclude that outages in the `South` tend to be more severe.

 ## Framing a Prediction Problem